dnsimple/dnsimple-support/content/articles/premium-domains.markdown

 ---
 title: Premium Domains
-excerpt: In the new gTLDs domain space, a premium domain is a domain that has been considered of special value by a registrar.
+excerpt: In the new gTLDs domain space, a premium domain is considered of special value by a registrar.
 categories:
 - Domains
 ---